 A marathon runner treats their body like a Formula 1 racing car.
 It’s a rapid machine, designed to perform.
 But making it around the track as fast and as safe as possible, requires daily maintenance procedures.

-The following 4 are the secret procedures runners use to keep the marathon machine oiled and fine-tuned, ready to perform on race day:
+These are the secret procedures runners use to keep the marathon machine oiled and fine-tuned, ready to perform on race day:

 Here’s a question: How often do you consume electrolytes?
 Never?
 Before a race?
 After a race?
 It’s not uncommon for professional runners to drink around 100 ounces of electrolyte-enhanced water almost every day.
 Why?
 During a run – something these guys do often – they lose electrolytes through their sweat – mainly sodium and potassium.
 If their electrolytes are imbalanced, a runner risks suffering from cramps & muscle fatigue, as well as stiff and painful joints.
 An adequate income of electrolytes, ensures tissues are properly hydrated and healthy, every day.